palantir/atlasdb/docs/source/configuration/internal-schemas.rst

 If specified, this AtlasDB client will attempt to install the provided transaction schema version.
 This can be done in a live fashion without downtime, though it may take a while (in terms of AtlasDB timestamps) to take effect.
 If install is successful, a message will be logged indicating when the switch will take place.
 If needed, one can force the new version to be used by fast-forwarding the timestamp to that point.
+To do this, see :ref:`Timestamp Service Management <timestamp-service-management>`.